pigerla/party/README.md

 party
 =====

-A app for party
+A WebApp for party

-Using sailsjs for back-end MVC framework
+Using sailsjs as back-end MVC framework